 What are Flowering Plants?

-Angiosperms also referred to as flowering plants.
+Angiosperms are also referred to as flowering plants.
 They are the only plants in the plant kingdom capable of producing flowers, fruits and seeds.
-Furthermore, flowering plants are the most diverse, with over 295,000 species discovered to date and represent the most advanced group of plants, which have been of immense importance to humans.
+Furthermore, flowering plants are the most diverse, with over 295,000 species discovered to date and represent the most advanced group of plants which have been of immense importance to humans.
 These plants are able to grow in a variety of habitats.

 Meristematic tissue is further composed of 3 types of tissues that serve very specific functions: